 The Role of Metrics in Billing

 In general, all metered billing involves creating charges for the amount of something that was used or consumed in a service.
 Metrics provide a flexible way to answer “how much” was used based on your events.
-At the end of every billing period when Chargify computes the subscription charges, we will compute the metric value for the subscriber over the billing period to find the quantity that will be billed.
+At the end of every billing period when Advanced Billing computes the subscription charges, we will compute the metric value for the subscriber over the billing period to find the quantity that will be billed.

 Bill based on API calls made to your service.